Examining the Origin, Development and Impact of Ideas

 - The History of Ideas minor complements and supports Brandeis' social justice mission.

-- Our program is ideal for students interested in going on to graduate school and careers in academia.
+- Our program is ideal for students interested in going on to graduate school and careers in academia and public service.